cs123tas/gpu-raytracer/README.md

 Use the graphics card for doing our ray tracing computations in parallel.

 ### How:
 We can render our scene to a textured fullscreen quad, doing all the compute in a fragment or compute shader.
 In this way, we cast a ray from each fragment or pixel, respectively, doing all the compute for a single ray in the shader.
+We tried this two ways:

 - Fragment Shader:  We've seen these before.
 We're doing very similar things as we did in Lab 7 and 8 with frame buffers.
 The difference is that instead of doing blur compute, we're writing a whole ray tracer in the fragment shader!